Changes to the MOM Employment Act from 1 April 2019

 In order to make deductions from an employee's salary, the employee will need to authorize the employer to do so.
 Also, the employer must give liberty to the employee of withdrawal of consent without ensuring any penalty.

-The new amendments in the employment act also address hospitalization leaves.
+The new amendments in the ministry of manpower employment act also address hospitalization leaves.
 Time of recovery from the illness, time spent in isolation on doctors' advice during illness, and hospital care after being discharged from the hospital will also be covered under hospitalization leave.

-With the new Employment Act in effect from 1st April 2019,
+With the new MOM Employment Act in effect from 1st April 2019,

 - All the employees are covered from wrongful dismissal after 6 months of working with a company.